privly/privly-applications/README.md

 If you have discovered a bug, only
 [open a public issue](https://github.com/privly/privly-web/issues/new) on GitHub if it could not possibly be a security related bug.
-If the bug affects the security of the system, please report it privately to privly@privly.org or at [privly.org](http://www.privly.org/content/bug-report).
+If the bug affects the security of the system, please report it privately to privly@privly.org or at.
 We will then fix the bug and follow a process of responsible disclosure.

 ## Developer Documentation ##

+Visit the [developer guide](https://priv.ly/pages/develop) for in depth development information.

 Discussion of system concepts and high level processes are found in the [central wiki](https://github.com/privly/privly-organization/wiki).